-To make the dough, stir the malt syrup, yeast, and salt into the lukewarm water.
-Place the flour into a mixing bowl and pour in the malt syrup mixture.
+To make the dough, stir the malt syrup, yeast into the lukewarm water (about 100 degrees) and let stand for about 5 minutes.
+Place the flour and salt into a mixing bowl and pour in the malt syrup mixture.
 Use the dough hook on your mixer and mix on the lowest speed for 3 minutes.
 The dough should form a stiff, coarse ball.
 Let the dough rest for 5 minutes.

 Resume mixing with the dough hook on the lowest speed for another 3 minutes.
 The dough should be stiff yet supple, with a satiny, barely tacky feel.

 Place the dough in a clean, lightly oiled bowl, cover the bowl with plastic wrap, and put in the fridge overnight.
 Loosely press the plastic wrap around the top of the dough ball – this will help prevent a crusty top to the dough.

 The next morning, pour yourself a good cup of coffee and get ready for some awesome chewy bagels!
 Get the bowl of dough out of the fridge and turn it out on your work surface.

 Divide the dough into 8 equal pieces.
 Form each piece into a loose ball by rolling it on a clean, dry work surface with a cupped hand.